TomiJolkkonen/rusty/README.md

 # Rust Project

-A simple Rust program that prints a greeting.
+Small data project with Rust as a practice